Beautiful winter walks to try at Kent's National Trust sites

 Chartwell in Westerham is set in glorious countryside that offers several choices for a wintery ramble.
 One popular route takes walkers up Mariners Hill to admire stunning views over the Chartwell estate and nearby Bough Beech reservoir.
 Benches dotted along the route allow convenient rest breaks.

-Two guided walks take place on Boxing Day and New Year’s Day at Ightham Mote in Ivy Hatch.
-Both start at 10am and end with the chance to enjoy a bacon sandwich in the café before heading home. £10 per person (includes walk and refreshments), bookable in advance on 01732 811314.
+Two guided walks take place on Boxing Day and New Year's Day at Ightham Mote in Ivy Hatch.
+Both start at 10.30am and include a full English breakfast. £21.50 per person (includes walk and refreshments), booking is essential on 01732 811314.

 In winter the home of Vita Sackville-West is surrounded by frost-covered woodland and farmland, frozen lakes and winter foliage.
 Climb to the top of the tower to enjoy views over Kent and see the garden design, with its exposed pink brickwork and box hedges, laid bare.